dustinandrews/grid_world_xy/README.md

 ![Q_value loss](q_loss1.png)

 Q_value loss is converging but at a much slower rate.
-My experiments with reinforcement learning showed a big advantage to using an auxillary head with domain knowlege in terms of sample effeciency.
+My other experiments with reinforcement learning showed a big advantage to using an auxillary head with domain knowlege in terms of sample effeciency.
+It's not helpful in this toy example.

 **Notes:**